Pon Radhakrishnan: Personal life

-Radhakrishnan was born on March 1, 1952, in Alanthangarai village, Kanyakumari district to his father Ponnaya Ayyappan and mother Thangakani into a traditional Congress family, Radhakrishnan holds a B.A.
-Degree in Government Law College, Chennai.
+Radhakrishnan was born on March 1, 1952, in Alanthangarai village, Kanyakumari district to his father Ponnaya Ayyappan and mother Thangakani into a traditional Congress family, Radhakrishnan holds a BL Degree from Government Law College, Chennai.

 Political career

 Early political career

-After Kamaraj's demise, some of his family members joined the Janata Party.
-Radhakrishnan's brother Ramakrishnan joined the Hindu Nationalist Jana Sangh and took charge as the district chairman.
+After Kamaraj's demise, some of Radhakrishnan's family members joined the Janata Party.
+Radhakrishnan's brother Ramakrishnan joined the Hindu nationalist Jana Sangh and took charge as the district chairman.
 Radhakrishnan's uncle Chidambaram Athiswami Nadar contested and won the Colachal constituency in the 1977 elections on behalf of the Janata Party.
 In 1981, Radhakrishnan joined a Rashtriya Swayamsevak Sangh (RSS) and later became its secretary.
 Later, Radhakrishnan's father Ponnaya Ayyappan was elected as the District President of Vishwa Hindu Parishad (VHP).

 Radhakrishnan joined the Hindu Munnani which was started in 1980, began to grow slowly in the Kanyakumari district.
 He traveled with its founder Rama Gopalan throughout Tamil Nadu for about a year as his assistant.
 He also worked as a co-organizer of the Hindu Munnani in the state.

 Radhakrishnan contested the Lok Sabha elections in Nagercoil for the first time in the 1991 elections.
 Despite being in the Hindu Munnani at the time, he contested as a BJP candidate and got 1 lakh 2 thousand 29 votes.